 If you are not able to exactly identify the recyclable, such as in the case of some industrial plastics, contact the potential buyers and discuss it with them.
 If the quantity generated is large enough, the buyer might ask that you send a sample.
 They will determine the exact material and whether they are willing to handle it.
 This is also true of scrap that is a mix of several different components.

-Using the provided database, begin your contacts with the buyers that best match the type and quantity of material you are marketing.
+Begin your contacts with the buyers that best match the type and quantity of material you are marketing.
 For example, small generators should focus on contacting small-volume purchasers.
 Contacts can be made by telephone, personal visits, or requesting written information or proposals from potential buyers.
 Due to the cyclical nature of business, always contact the buyer before shipping recyclables as materials accepted by the market can and do change to meet current market conditions.

 Telephoning potential buyers allows for a quick exchange of information to assess compatibility between collector and market.
 Company visits can be a natural follow-up to a phone survey and provide more opportunity for questions to be answered.
 Written requests ask potential buyers to respond to a certain set of questions.
 Depending on the local legal requirements, communities can issue requests for expressions of interest, requests for proposals and/or requests for bids.
-Sending out a written request takes less time than other methods discussed here.
-Potential buyers who are serious about being considered will take time to respond.

 Before deciding which company or companies you will utilize to accept or purchase your recyclables, several criteria must be considered.
-The four most important are processing/quality requirements, transportation arrangements, company reputation and price.
+The four most important are processing/quality requirements, transportation arrangements, company reputation, and price.

 Processing requirements refers to the form in which the buyer will accept materials.
-Recyclables can be sent to market loose, baled, granulated, in a gaylord box, crushed or in other forms.
+Recyclables can be sent to market loose, baled, granulated, in a Gaylord box, crushed, or in other forms.
 The type and level of processing depends on the kind of recyclable material and the market requirements.
 Quality requirements define limitations on the amount of contaminants that can be present in the recyclable material.
 Acceptable levels of contamination are usually given as a percentage of the total weight of a load of materials.
 High levels of contamination can make the recyclables unmarketable.

 Efforts to meet processing and quality requirements should be built into the collection program as much as possible.
 Quality control requires education, worker training, system reorganization and/or community participation (depending on the type of program).
 Maintaining high quality standards is essential to many recycling markets.
 Processing may require adequate storage space and/or processing equipment.
 Processing and quality requirements may differ between buyers of the same material.
 Recycling organizers should plan the collection program and choose markets with these issues in mind.